m4gn0li4/LisaDbg/README.md

-   sym-address                 : for view the symbol address with here name (va) disasm                      : to disassemble opcodes from a specified address (va) backtrace, frame            : for print the call stack frames for debugging purposes symbol-local, sym-local     : to display all local symbols relating to the current function address-func, addr-func     : displays current function information help                        : Display this help message
+   sym-address                 : for view the symbol address with here name (va) disasm                      : to disassemble opcodes from a specified address (va) backtrace, frame            : for print the call stack frames for debugging purposes symbol-local, sym-local     : to display all local symbols relating to the current function (only if the symbol type is pdb) address-func, addr-func     : displays current function information help                        : Display this help message

 for more information (if available) just type <command> without its arguments
 ```